Title IX: Icons warn of complacency amid law's success - NewsBreak

 “With Title IX, you gave opportunities across the board to women.
 And it was really an amazing time to watch the growth in sports.”

-A 2003 inductee, Sharp joined 2008 Hall of Famer Debbie Ryan and a pair of recent inductees — Debbie Antonelli and Carol Stiff — in speaking with The Associated Press about the 50th anniversary of the landmark legislation.
+A 2003 inductee, Sharp joined 2008 Hall of Famer Debbie Ryan and a pair of recent inductees — Debbie Antonelli and Carol Stiff — spoke with The Associated Press about the 50th anniversary of the landmark legislation.
 Stiff, a basketball player/coach turned TV executive, called Title IX priceless.

 “I don't know where we would be today without Title IX," Stiff said.